Dynamic MTU : Technique to reduce packet drops in IPv6 network resulted due to smaller path mtu size: Conclusions Future Work

 This paper presents a scheme called DMTU that tries to reduce the packet drops inside the network in order to increase the throughput and decrease the overall packet latency.
-The algorithm proves to be robust and fast without taking the help of the ICMP protocol as done by state-of-art algorithms in the same domain.
+The algorithm proves to be robust and fast.
+This Method reduces usage of ICMP PTB messages in parallel Dynamic MTU scheme and nearly has null usage of ICMP PTB messages in Standalone Dynamic MTU.
+It is completely independent of the Source node and any kind of Error messages until used in parallel with Path MTU Discovery Scheme as done by state-of-art algorithms in the same domain.
 Unlike PMTUD, the algorithm processes the packet as it arrives and forwards in no time.
 This paper presents different versions of the DMTU algorithm and shows how the minor optimizations help the algorithm to adapt to different networks.
 The mathematical and graphical analyses of DMTU algorithm shows its effectiveness as compared to the state-of-the-art PMTUD algorithm.

+The DMTU algorithm can be further enhanced in terms of the overhead time it takes to process the packet and overrides the MTU of a node which will have a great effect in the complete implementation and working of the algorithm and hence thereby decreases the time delay further.
+Our main motive of designing the DMTU algorithm is to get rid of the Packet truncation and congestion in IPv6 protocol networking which effects the Quality of Service of the network.

+The further work in finding the time complexity and space complexity of the program that takes to run algorithm program on end-devices and intermediate node.